onaio/onadata/docs/entities.rst

 EntityList name is unique per project.

 The EntityList by default has no properties.
+See :ref:`Create EntityList Property <create-entitylist-property>` to add properties.

 **Example**